 A little dragon and Mulan's companion.
 He was once a guardian spirit of Mulan's family, but he has been demoted to the humiliating position of an incense burner and gong-ringer for the deceased Fa ancestors ever since he failed to protect a family member.
 He hopes to make Mulan a hero in order to become a guardian spirit again.

 Aesop Amnesia: In the first movie, Mushu laments that he took on the mission for his own sake.
 What does he do in the second?
 Try to sabotage Mulan's engagement for his own sake.

-Character Development: Gradual, but once Mulan hits rock bottom it becomes abundantly clear just how much he has grown to genuinely care for her and to display the insight he's gained about the severity of his selfish motives.
+Character Development: Inverted: Once Mulan hits rock bottom it becomes abundantly clear just how much he has grown to genuinely care for her and to display the insight he's gained about the severity of his selfish motives; see also Aesop Amnesia.